 Paul Creasey Senior Clinical & Ophthalmic Photographer

-The Macular Unit is based in the Pain Management Centre/Macular Building at St Luke's Hospital and provides outpatient appointments to patients with Macular Degeneration (ARMD), Diabetic Macular Oedema (DMO) and Retinal Vein Occlusion (RVO).
+The Macular Clinic is based within its own building on Trinity Road, just around the corner from St Luke's Hospital off Little Horton Lane, and provides outpatient appointments to patients with Macular Degeneration (ARMD), Diabetic Macular Oedema (DMO) and Retinal Vein Occlusion (RVO).

 What will happen when you visit the Macular Clinic for the first time?

-On arrival to the clinic you will book in at reception and you will be assessed by a Consultant and an optician who will decide if further tests are needed.
+On arrival at the clinic you will book in at reception and your vision will be assessed by a member of the clinical team and dilating drops administered.
+You will be given a wristband at this point with your name and allergy status that needs to be worn for the duration of your appointment.
+You will then have scans taken of the back of your eye by the clinical photographer.
+You will then be assessed by either a Consultant, a speciality Doctor or one of our optometrist specialists who will decide if further tests are indicated at this visit.
 Below is a list of some of the tests that may be performed.
 If all tests indicate that treatment is needed the Consultant will discuss all your options with you and if you are happy to go ahead you will sign a consent form and treatment will be given on the day of your appointment.

 Vision Test (performed at every visit)